theinvertedform/umt.world/blog.md

 </blockquote>

 <blockquote class="epigraph">
-You adulturate the truth as you write.
+You adulterate the truth as you write.
 There isn't any pretense that you try to arrive at the literal truth.
 And the only consolation when you confess to this flaw is that you are seeking to arrive at poetic truth, which can be reached only through fabrication, imagination, stylization.
 What I'm striving for is authenticity; none of it is real.

 --- W. G. Sebald, quoted in [@shields2010, 62]